Kickball 10v10 Rulebook

 If the game is tied going into the bottom half of the fifth inning (or the inning during which the game timer reaches 50 minutes), and the home team scores during the bottom half of the inning, the game is over and the home team wins by however many runs score in the final play.

-A pool play game may end in a tie.
+A regular season game may end in a tie.

 PLAYOFF/ELIMINATION GAMES

-Playoff week will take place on the ninth (9th) week of the season.
+Playoff week will take place on the eighth (8th) week of the season.
+The championship and all-star game will take place on the ninth (9th) week of the season.
 There is no double elimination bracket.
 If a team loses one game in the playoffs, said team is eliminated.

 All playoff games except for the championship game will be 5 innings unless game time expires beforehand.
 The championship game will be six (6) innings.

-Before each game, team captains must exchange kicking lineups with all rostered substitutes.
+Before each game, team captains must be prepared to exchange kicking lineups with all rostered substitutes.

 Only registered players on the roster are eligible to play on playoff week.
 Teams cannot use non-rostered teammates as subs for playoffs.